shunlog/OOP_lab_5/README.md

-A model of a dining restaurant written in Ruby.
+This is a [model](https://en.wikipedia.org/wiki/Agent-based_model) of a dining restaurant written in Ruby.
-It can be used to simulate a restaurant given a set of input parameters:
+It is totally useless as a model, I only made it to practice my programming skills.
+Moreover, it is probably a bad example of an ABM model and Ruby code in general.

+I did this project at the OOP course in my uni.
+The goal was to program an [agent-based model](https://en.wikipedia.org/wiki/Agent-based_model) in a radical OOP style (using ["the 4 pillar principles"](https://www.freecodecamp.org/news/four-pillars-of-object-oriented-programming/), SOLID, and MVC/MVC/MVVM), and then do some research with it, maybe answer some interesting questions.
+We were free to choose the topic.
+At first I intended to make a top-down arcade space shooter game (obviously I misunderstood the requirements), but then settled for a more conservative idea - a model of a restaurant.
+The other topics we were given as examples were chess, CS:GO and tower defense.
+Out of these, only the last one seems related to ABM, though I doubt a tower defense "model" can answer any relevant questions.

+I got the maximum grade for this project.
+# Model description
+The model takes the following input parameters:
 - Cooks count
 - Waiters count
 - Tables count
-- Initial popularity
-  - Number of people that will visit the restaurant in the first day.
+- Initial popularity (number of people that will visit the restaurant in the first day)
-- Population
-  - The maximum number of people that could come to the restaurant in a single day.
+- Population (the maximum number of people that could come to the restaurant in a single day)
-- Cook salary
-  - Measured in units of currency per day.
+- Cook salary (measured in units of currency per day)

-Aside from logs of what's happening internally, the model outputs a list of statistics stored for every simulated day:
+Aside from logs of each action that's happening internally, the model can output a list of metrics for each simulated day:
 - Profit
   - How many units of currency the restaurant made that day minus the cook salary.
 - Served customers count